google/badwolf/docs/command_line_tool.md

 ## Command: BQL

-The `bql` starts a REPL that allows running BQL commands.
+The `bql` command starts a REPL that allows running BQL commands.
 The REPL can provide basic help on usage as shown below.
 Currently the REPL has limited support for terminal input.
-BQL statements need to be in a single line and there is currently not support for cursor keys neither history of past bql statments.
+BQL statements need to be in a single line and there is currently not support for cursor keys neither history of past BQL statements.

 ```
 $ bw bql
-Welcome to BadWolf vCli (0.2.2-dev)
+Welcome to BadWolf vCli (0.4.1-dev)
 Using driver "VOLATILE".
 Type quit; to exit
 Session started at 2016-03-02 16:53:21.955285168 -0800 PST